Lawyer for Eddie Gallagher: Long Past Due for Navy to Accept the Truth

 Gallagher was tried in 2019 for premeditated murder for the ISIS fighter’s death, but was found not guilty and charged with one count of taking a photo of the corpse.
 The trial captivated the nation’s attention and Gallagher found support from former President Donald Trump.
 Democrats claimed Gallagher was a “war criminal.”

-Gallagher, who has a book to be released next month, gave a recent interview on the podcast The Line, where he said his SEAL team intended to conduct medical procedures on the mortally-wounded ISIS fighter until he died, and that some members of his team tried to pin the death on him.
+Gallagher, whose book is set to be released next month, gave a recent interview on the podcast The Line, where he said his SEAL team intended to conduct medical procedures on the mortally-wounded ISIS fighter until he died, and that some members of his team tried to pin the death on him.

 “We killed that guy,” Gallagher reportedly said.
 “Our intention was to kill him.
 Everybody was on board.”